ytakefuji/vuv/README.md

 https://data.cdc.gov/api/views/3rge-nu2a/rows.csv

 Five age groups include 18-29,30-49,50-64,65-79, and 80+.
-Choose one of five age groups and enter the age group with vuv.
+Choose one of five age groups and enter the age group with vuv command.

 To install vuv,